 Between the time a doctor prescribes a medicine and the time the patient takes it, prescription medication mistakes can occur.
 The following are the most frequent.

 - Giving the wrong medicine to a patient.
-The doctor prescribes the wrong drug, or the pharmacist incorrectly fills the prescription (such as one with a similar name).
+The doctor prescribes the wrong medication, or the pharmacist incorrectly fills the prescription (such as one with a similar name).

 - Giving a patient the incorrect medicine dose.
 The dosage recommendations are either too strong or too little, rendering the therapy useless or resulting in significant adverse effects (including an overdose).